 Sexual predators are anywhere and everywhere.
 They could be in your church, or at your child’s school.
 They could be coaches or music instructors.
 They could be babysitters.
 They could be family members.

-When we understand that offenders are living and working with us, we are more likely to take efforts to educate ourselves and our children about abuse prevention.
+Trust your intuition, when we understand that offenders are living and working with us, we are more likely to take efforts to educate ourselves and our children about abuse prevention.

 Be Aware of Your Vulnerabilities.